DrakirL/DrakirL.github.io/p10/class/exorcist.md

 In addition, your Rite Die is now a d6.

 ### Level 4: Brand of Axiom/Unveiling?
 Nowhere to Hide?
 While a creature is Branded by you, it gains no benefit from being concealed by an illusory effect (including disguises and invisibility.
-PHRASING?), it can’t make any Checks as part of the Hide Action, and if it attempts to alter its form in any way except for returning to its true form, it must make a Charisma Save against your Passive Magic Skill. <br>
+PHRASING?), it can’t make any Checks as part of the Hide Action, and if it attempts to alter its form in any way except for returning to its true form, it must make a Will Save against your Magic Might. <br>
 On a failed Save, the attempt to change its form fails and the creature is Stunned until the end of your next turn.

 ### Level 5: Subclass Feature